Missouri: Counties

+Cities and towns

+Jefferson City is the capital city of Missouri, while the state's five largest cities are Kansas City, St. Louis, Springfield, Columbia, and Independence.

+St. Louis is the principal city of the largest metropolitan area in Missouri, composed of 17 counties and the independent city of St. Louis; eight of its counties are in Illinois.
+As of 2022, St. Louis was the 21st-largest metropolitan area in the nation with 2.80 million people.
+If ranked using Combined Statistical Area, it is also the 21st-largest with 2.91 million people in 2022.
+Some of the major cities making up the St. Louis metro area in Missouri are O'Fallon, St. Charles, St. Peters, Florissant, Chesterfield, Wentzville, Wildwood, University City, Ballwin, and Kirkwood.

+Kansas City is Missouri's largest city and the principal city of the fourteen-county Kansas City Metropolitan Statistical Area, including five counties in the state of Kansas.
+As of 2022, it was the 31st-largest metropolitan area in the U.S., with 2.21 million people.
+In the Combined Statistical Area in 2022, it ranked 29th with 2.55 million.
+Some of the other major cities comprising the Kansas City metro area in Missouri include Independence, Lee's Summit, Blue Springs, Liberty, Raytown, Gladstone, Grandview, and Belton.

+Springfield is Missouri's third-largest city and the principal city of the Springfield-Branson Metropolitan Area, which has a population of 549,423 and includes seven counties in southwestern Missouri.
+Branson is a major tourist attraction in the Ozarks in southwest Missouri.
+Some of the other major cities comprising the Springfield-Branson metro area include Nixa, Ozark, and Republic.

 Demographics

 The United States Census Bureau estimates that the population of Missouri was 6,137,428 on July 1, 2019, a 2.48% increase since the 2010 United States census.

 Missouri had a population of 5,988,927, according to the 2010 census; an increase of 137,525 (2.3 percent) since the year 2010.
 From 2010 to 2018, this includes a natural increase of 137,564 people since the last census (480,763 births less 343,199 deaths) and an increase of 88,088 people due to net migration into the state.
 Immigration from outside the United States resulted in a net increase of 50,450 people, and migration within the country produced a net increase of 37,638 people.
 More than half of Missourians (3,294,936 people, or 55.0%) live within the state's two largest metropolitan areas—St. Louis and Kansas City.
-The state's population density 86.9 in 2009, is also closer to the national average (86.8 in 2009) than any other state.
+The state's population density of 86.9 people per square mile in 2009, was also closer to the national average (86.8 in 2009) than any other state.
+The top countries of origin for Missouri's immigrants in 2018 were Mexico, China, India, Vietnam and Bosnia and Herzegovina.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 5,992 homeless people in Missouri.